SFDO-Tooling/CumulusCI/docs/get_started.md

 ## Start a New CumulusCI Project

-If you\'d like to start a new CumulusCI project, these are the prerequisites.
+If you'd like to start a new CumulusCI project, these are the prerequisites.

 1. [Install CumulusCI](#install-cumulusci)